The internal languages of univalent categories: The Internal Language of Toposes

 \section{The Internal Language of Toposes}

 Up to now we have considered the internal language of univalent categories with finite limits and univalent locally Cartesian closed categories.
 In this section we extend these internal language theorems to various classes of toposes, among which are pretoposes, $\prod$-pretoposes, and elementary toposes.
-Note that each of these classes is either an extension of categories with finite limits or of locally Cartesian closed categories, and each of the internal language of these classes add a collection of type formers to the internal language.
-For instance, pretoposes add the empty type, disjoint sum types, and quotients to categories with finite limits, and elementary toposes add a subobject classifier type on top of that to locally Cartesian closed categories.
+Note that each of these classes is either an extension of categories with finite limits or of locally Cartesian closed categories, so, compared to those, their internal languages comes with additional type formers.
+Compared to categories with finite limits, pretoposes extend the internal language with the empty type, disjoint sum types, and quotients, whereas elementary toposes extend the internal language of locally Cartesian closed categories with a subobject classifier type.